m01/rock64-arch-linux-build/README.md

 It builds u-boot using ayufan's scripts (from https://github.com/ayufan-rock64/linux-build/, https://github.com/ayufan-rock64/linux-u-boot/).
 Then, it use guestfish to create an empty image, partition it as required by the RK3328, format the `boot` and `linux-root` partitions, and extract the [Arch Linux ARM ARMv8 generic](https://archlinuxarm.org/platforms/armv8/generic) tarball into the image.
 It will then add the u-boot bootloader, extlinux config with the kernel command line args and fix the serial console.

+Note that these days you can find [Rock64 installation instructions on the official Arch Linux ARM website](https://archlinuxarm.org/platforms/armv8/rockchip/rock64), so you may prefer to use those.
+The Rock64 was not explitly supported by Arch Linux ARM when I got mine, which is [how this repo came into existence](https://me.m01.eu/blog/2017/12/rock64-arch-linux/).
+Perhaps it's still useful for people who want to build their own images :slightly_smiling_face:.

 Build procedure (native)
 ------------------------
 This is written from the perspective of someone building the image on Arch Linux x86_64.
 See below for Dockerised version.